 Also, you may want to wear socks and possibly even a sweat shirt if you might need, otherwise, to avoid feeling cold.

-Clients ask me about “working out”, or a “workout”, afterward.
-I tell them that it’s better if they work out before they see me, and then they have the nice, relaxing Feldenkrais session to look forward to afterward.
-This is more productive than the opposite, that is, to receive Feldenkrais work and then to immediately afterward go out and do a rigorous workout.
+Clients ask me about "working out", or a "workout", afterward.
+I tell them that it’s better if they work out before they see me, and then they have the nice, relaxing session with me to look forward to afterward.
+This is more productive than the opposite, that is, to receive my work and then to immediately afterward go out and do a rigorous workout.

-However, I should add that if you have decided for yourself that it is imperative that you work out, and there is no other time to schedule your workout than for after a Feldenkrais session, then, fine.
-Receiving Feldenkrais before working out and then working out afterward, … this is probably better for you than only solely working out and never receiving any Feldenkrais work at all.
+However, I should add that if you have decided for yourself that it is imperative that you work out, and there is no other time to schedule your workout than for after a session with me, then, fine.
+Receiving my work before working out and then working out afterward, … this is probably better for you than only solely working out and never receiving any Functional Movement Education work at all.

 Come on in and enjoy!